 For decades, the American Jewish Year Book has been the premier place for leading academics to publish long review chapters on topics of interest to the American Jewish communities.
 The Year Book serves as a major resource for academic researchers, researchers at Jewish institutions and organizations, practitioners, the media, educated leaders and lay persons, and libraries, particularly University and Jewish libraries, for up-to-date information about the American and Canadian Jewish communities.

-The Center is pleased to announce that the funds in a number of our specifically designated book endowments are available for the purchase of materials for the UConn library in order to make them available for the teaching and research of Judaic Studies. [...]
+The Center is pleased to announce that the funds in a number of our specifically designated book endowments are available for the purchase of materials for the UConn library. [...]

 Babbidge Library has a substantial number of English-language books devoted to historical, literary, and social scientific analysis of the Jewish experience.